albertattard/java-boot-camp/02 - Data Types.md

     a ==> 7
     ```

-    Alternatively, a semicolon can be added at the end indicating the end of statement (as defined by the [JLS 14.8](https://docs.oracle.com/javase/specs/jls/se7/html/jls-14.html#jls-14.8)).
+    Normally, a semicolon needs to be added at the end of the statement, indicating the end of statement (as defined by the [JLS 14.8](https://docs.oracle.com/javase/specs/jls/se7/html/jls-14.html#jls-14.8)).

     ```jshelllanguage
     jshell> int a = 7;
     a ==> 7
     ```

     **⚠️ Note that while the semicolon is optional in JShell, this is required in a Java program.
-The program will not compile if we ignore the semicolon**.
+The program will not compile if we ignore the semicolon at the end of the statement**.

     Enter the variable name to print its value